gseidler/The-MSX-Red-Book/the_msx_red_book.md

     1DH EE DD DD DD ...............
 Single Precision 1FH EE DD DD DD DD DD DD DD ...
 Double Precision

 There is no specific token for binary numbers, these are left as character strings.
 This would appear to be a legacy from earlier versions of Microsoft BASIC.
 Any sign prefixing a number is regarded as an operator and is stored as a separate token, negative numbers are not produced during tokenization.
-As double precision numbers occupy so much space a line containing too many, for example PRINT 1#,1#,1# etc. may cause KBUF to fill up.
-If this happens a "Line buffer overflow" error is generated.
+As double precision numbers occupy so much space a line containing too many, for example PRINT 1#,1#,1# etc. may cause [KBUF](#kbuf) to fill up.
+If this happens a "`Line buffer overflow`" error is generated.

-Any number following one of the keyword tokens in the table at 43B5H is considered to be a line number operand and is stored with a different token:
+Any number following one of the keyword tokens in the table at [43B5H](#43b5h) is considered to be a line number operand and is stored with a different token:

     0DH LSB MSB ...................
 Pointer
     0EH LSB MSB ...................
 Line number